Tylrrc/OpSys_Project_2/REPORT.md

 Output is handled in two ways, namely console output and file output.
 The file output will be written to `log.txt`.
 If `log.txt` already exists, its contents will be overwritten with the new output.
 Otherwise, `log.txt` will be created.

 ##### vector.c and vector.h
-We felt that utilizing a vector-like container to house the deck, player hands, and players would simplify the work required to complete this project and also improve its readability.
+We felt that utilizing a vector-like container to house the deck, player hands, and players would simplify the work required to complete this project and improve its overall readability.

 ### Results